WinVector/Examples/mc_stan/mc_stan.md

 For this analysis we are going to assume the observation times are independent of the states and that there are no unobserved transitions.
+This is a strong assumption that the reporting intervals are triggers are sufficiently sensitive.
+If this is not the case we need different methods.
 We will also model state 4 as absorbing.
 We can perform the analysis with different assumptions.

 A number of lemmas allow us to represent a [continuous time Markov chain](https://en.wikipedia.org/wiki/Continuous-time_Markov_chain) by